ENNEAGRAM TYPE 5

 YOUR STRENGTHS

-· Perceptive: objective and insightful observations of information and situations, and can process complex data and ideas.
+· Perceptive: you are objective, and you may have insightful observations of information and situations.
+You can process complex data and ideas.

-· Curious: may have expertise in various fields.
+· Curious: you may have expertise in various fields.

-· Unsentimental: can put emotions to one side.
+· Unsentimental: you can put emotions to one side.

 · Self-sufficient: you protect your autonomy, privacy, and independence.
 You minimise your own needs and rely as little as possible on others.